 UMF™ - The Ultimate Rating System for Manuka Honey

 As the pioneer and global leader in crafting Manuka Honey, Comvita has always been committed to purity, safety and authenticity.
 For over 46 years, we’ve cultivated a reputation that goes beyond our word and turns to the industry’s most rigorous and comprehensive independent standard: UMF™ Certification.
 We test every single batch of our Manuka Honey to be sure it meets (and exceeds) all requirements and levels of active compounds to provide the cleanest, highest quality Manuka Honey, period.
-Learn more from our Head of Research, Dr. Jackie Evans, PhD in this exclusive Q&A below:
+Learn more from our Chief Science Officer, Dr. Jackie Evans, PhD in this exclusive Q&A below:

 What makes UMF™ Certified Manuka Honey different from other honeys?

 The UMF™ system is the gold standard for independent assurance of the origin, quality and potency of Manuka Honey.
 Only the highest quality Manuka Honey carries the UMF™ mark.
 The Unique Manuka Factor (UMF™) system is an independently certified quality mark issued by the UMF™ Honey Association.
 The UMF™ mark is only granted to genuine monofloral Manuka Honey from New Zealand and it is the only grading standard where the governing organization carries out independent testing of its members’ honey once it reaches retail and online stores globally, thus guaranteeing authenticity for consumers.
 All Comvita monofloral Manuka Honey is certified with the UMF™ mark.
 Without the UMF™ certification, consumers can’t be sure of the origins or quality of honeys without it.
 For reference, here’s what the official UMF™ logo looks like, located on the front of Comvita Manuka Honey jars: